On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Abstract

 \section{Abstract}

-We examine the spatial distributions of LBV's, B[e] supergiants, and W-R stars in the LMC, to clarify their relative ages, evolutionary states, and relationships.
+We examine the spatial distributions of LBVs, B[e] supergiants, and W-R stars in the LMC, to clarify their relative ages, evolutionary states, and relationships.
 This survey employs a reference catalog that was not available for previous work, comprising more than 3900 of the LMC's most luminous stars.
-Our analysis shows that LBV's, B[e] supergiants, and WR's have spatial distributions like normal stars with the same spectral types and luminosities.
-Most LBV's are not isolated, nor do they require binary or multiple status to explain their spatial relationship to other populations.
+Our analysis shows that LBVs, B[e] supergiants, and WR's have spatial distributions like normal stars with the same spectral types and luminosities.
+Most LBVs are not isolated, nor do they require binary or multiple status to explain their spatial relationship to other populations.
 There are two likely exceptions: one lower-luminosity LBV and one LBV candidate are relatively isolated and may have velocities that require additional acceleration.
-The B[e] supergiants are spatially and kinematically more dispersed than LBV's, suggesting that they belong to an older population.
+The B[e] supergiants are spatially and kinematically more dispersed than LBVs, suggesting that they belong to an older population.
 The most luminous early-type WN's are most closely associated with the evolved late O-type supergiants.
-The high luminosity late WN's, however, are highly concentrated in the 30 Dor region which biases the analysis.
-The less luminous WN's and WC's are associated with a mix of evolved late B, A-type, and yellow supergiants which may be in a post-red-supergiant phase.
+The high luminosity late WNs, and WNh stars however, are highly concentrated in the 30 Dor region which biases the analysis.
+The less luminous WNs and WCs are associated with a mix of evolved late B, A-type, and yellow supergiants which may be in a post-red-supergiant phase.
 Spatial distributions of the less luminous WN, WC, and WN3/O3 stars reinforce proposed evolutionary links among those subtypes.
 Our analysis also demonstrates the importance of using a comprehensive census, with reference populations clearly defined by spectral type and luminosity, and how small number statistics, especially combined with spatial clustering, can invalidate some commonly-cited statistical tests.

 \keywords{Massive stars(732),Large Magellanic Cloud(903), Luminous blue variable stars, B[e] supergiant stars, Wolf–Rayet stars}